Akhils25/Online-Book-Reader/README.md

 git clone https://github.com/Akhils25/Online-Book-Reader.git
 Switch to the develop branch:

+🚀 Future Enhancements
+Search Books (Enhanced): Implement advanced search filters (by genre, year, or ISBN) using the Open Library's specialized search parameters.

+Books Full List (Infinite Scroll): Replace basic search results with a paginated "Full List" view using the Paging 3 library to handle millions of books without lag.

+Offline Reading: Add a Room Database to cache book content locally, allowing users to read their favorite titles without an internet connection.

+Custom Themes: Introduce a settings menu to toggle between Light, Dark, and Sepia modes, and allow users to adjust font sizes for better accessibility.

 Bash
 git checkout develop
 Open the project in Android Studio Jellyfish or later.